sourcecred/sourcecred/CONTRIBUTING.md

     can take advantage of this to insert a quick hack and make sure that you remember to remove it later.

-This is the same set of tests that is run on our CI system, Travis.
+This is the same set of tests that is run on our CI system, CircleCI.

 ### Updating CHANGELOG.md